LushasiK/IBCM_TZ_Frontiers/README.md

 Co-authors:Kennedy Lushasi, Rachel Steenson and Katie Hampson

-This contains anonymised data and codes which reproduce the results of the manuscript...
+This contains anonymised data and codes which reproduce the results of the manuscript

-This is the analysis of the IBCM data containing codes which reproduce the results of the manuscript...
+This is the analysis of the IBCM data containing codes which reproduce the results of the manuscript

-The included dataset is anonymised...
+The included dataset is anonymised

 Figures that are generated from the scripts and data are provided in subfolder: ms_figs